-The Audit Committee members are Mr. Richard Tyler, Mr. Edward Kovalik and Dr. William Rosellini.
+The Audit Committee members are currently Mr. Richard Tyler, Mr. Edward Kovalik and William Rosellini.
 The Committee has authority to review our financial records, deal with our independent auditors, recommend to the Board policies with respect to financial reporting, and investigate all aspects of the our business.
-All three members of the Audit Committee, Mr. Tyler, Mr. Kovalik and Mr. Rosellini, currently satisfy the independence requirements and other established criteria of NASDAQ.
+Both remaining members of the Audit Committee, Mr. Tyler and Mr. Kovalik, currently satisfy the independence requirements and other established criteria of NASDAQ.